-To gain an upper hand on these imagined responses to the conversation, you need to accept that it’s not the reality, it’s just a possibility and probably a slim one.
+To gain the upper hand on these imagined responses to the conversation, you need to accept that it’s not the reality; it’s just a possibility and probably a slim one.
 If you can let go of the outcome you imagine, you will free yourself from those bad feelings.

 3. Be Open to the Actual Response

-A big part of letting go of the assumptions you have regarding the response is being willing to hear the real response.
+A big part of letting go of your assumptions regarding the response is being willing to hear the real response.
 It’s unfair to the other person or people if you don’t let them have their genuine reaction.
-Work on listening to what they’re saying rather than trying to put it into your made-up scenario.
+Work on listening to what they’re saying rather than trying to create a made-up scenario.

 4. Embrace Change

-Once you open yourself to new experiences and making the changes in your life that will lead to them, you can grow and be more honest in your life.
+Once you open yourself up to new experiences and make the changes in your life that will lead to them, you can grow and be more honest in your life.

 5. Own the Conversation

-State facts as they are, and without placing blame or turning the tables.
+State facts as they are without placing blame or turning the tables.

 6. Manage Your Emotions

-No matter what the conversation is, control your emotions and don’t let them take you off-topic or lead you down the path of saying things you don’t mean or don’t want to say.
+No matter the conversation, control your emotions and don’t let them take you off-topic or lead you down the path of saying things you don’t mean or don’t want to say.